 There is evidence of a Second-Temple era trial in Bethsaida ca. 29 C.E.
 If confirmed, my conjecture pinpoints the catalytic event for the birth.of both Rabbinic Judaism and Christendom.

 In 1962 Jacob Neusner published A Life of Yohanan Ben Zakkai.
 On page 93, in a single footnote, he made available to the reading public three Talmud passages: Massekhet Semahot 8.7: ySanhedrin 7.5; and Shabbat 16:7b.
 With no disrespect to the Rabban intended, I call these passages “Zakkai’s Formularies”.

 Prior to 1962, monolingual English-speakers had virtually no way to know that first-century Palestinian Jews had a written rationale for the execution of gentile gays and lesbians, and that this case was argued before a Jewish Roman surrogate.

 In 1987 archaeologist Rami Arav discovered coins at the site of et-Tell commemorating the elevation of Bethsaida to the status of imperial polis in 30 C.E. under Philip the Tetrarch.

-Prior to 1987 we had no tangible evidence of the specific location of Bethsaida.
+Prior to 1987 we had no tangible evidence of the specific location of Bethsaida-Julias.

-Prior to 1997 we wouldn’t have known that the gendered couplet in Luke 17 was an example of legal writing.
+Prior to 1997 we wouldn’t have known that the gendered couplet in Luke 17 was written in the legal genre.

-Prior to 2004 we had no easy answer to Metzger’s 1952 elimination of “men” from the gendered couplet in the rendering of Luke 17:34-35 in the RSV.
+Prior to 2004 we had no “easy answer” to Bruce Metzger’s single-handed elimination of “men” from the gendered couplet rendering of Luke 17:34-35 in the RSV in 1952.